Identifying a Rheumatoid Arthritis Rash

 Research shows that DMARDs (disease-modifying antirheumatic drugs) may reduce the size of the nodules.
 However, a certain DMARD, methotrexate, may increase the size of the nodules.
 Steroid injections can also shrink the nodule.

-For nodules that cause severe pain, surgery may be indicated to fully remove the nodule.
+For nodules that cause severe pain, surgery may be indicated to remove the nodule fully.

 Unfortunately, nodules that reduce or even go away due to aggressive therapy may come back; RA by nature is a disease that “comes and goes,” so nodules may do the same.